Last Updated on November 30, 2023

 It’s easy to sit down with a bag of chips and devour the whole thing while you’re watching TV, but this is one of the worst things you can do.
 It’s extremely important to be mindful of how much we eat.
 Learning portion control isn’t going to be the easiest or most fun thing you’ve ever done, but eventually, it will become second nature, and you can tell just by looking at it.

-One of the best ways to control your portion sizes is to weigh your food using a scale.
+One of the best ways to control your portion size plates for diabetics is to weigh your food using a scale.
 Weighing your food will give you an exact idea on exactly how much food you’re eating.
 This takes the guessing out of portion control.
-For some people, it might seem like overkill, but for diabetics, it’s extremely important to understand the number of carbs you’re eating.
+For some people, it might seem like overkill, but for diabetics, it’s extremely important to understand the number of carbs you’re eating and take utmost care of a diabetic portion control plate.

 A food scale is important for diabetics that are looking to carefully manage their diabetic.
 Once you use the food scale for a while, eventually you’ll be able to skip the scale and be able to make educated guesses on the amount of food you’re eating.